-Spies aren't the only ones who use secret codes to send messages to one another.... militaries and businesses use them too!
+Spies aren't the only ones who use secret codes to send messages to one another.... the military and businesses use them too!

 Today’s Activity: Made a Rainbow Decoder

 You will need: Pencils - colored and regular, lined paper, plastic wrap, permanent red marker, an old business card, scissors or cutting tool (use a cutting board too), ruler, and glue

 To make the decoder, you will need: clear wrap, permanent red marker, an old business card, a cutting tool, ruler, pencil, and glue.

 - Use your pencil and ruler to measure a rectangle in the middle of the business card that is 1 1/2" long x 1" wide.
 Cut the rectangle out to form a window in the middle of the card.

 - Color a 3” x 3“ area of the clear wrap with red permanent marker.
 When the marker dries, cut a 2" x 1 1/2" piece of the colored clear wrap out and glue it to the outer edges of the window of the business card.
 While your glue is drying, write your secret message.

 Tip: You can also use a clear red file divider to decode messages.
 These are available in the dollar store.

 Optional: A printable Rainbow decoder is available on the Fran's World Yahoo! group.